 How to guides appeared to have the most success.

-This makes a lot of common sense considering a how to guide addresses the question or query users search for.
+This makes much common sense, considering a how-to guide addresses the question or query users search for.

 Resource Link Building